curl/everything-curl/internals/tests/debug.md

 # Debug builds

-When we speak of *debug builds*, we usually refer to curl builds that done with debug code and symbols still present.
+When we speak of *debug builds*, we usually refer to curl builds that are done with debug code and symbols still present.
 We strongly recommend you do this if you want to work with curl development as it makes it easier to test and debug.